 The presence of diabetes was not among the predictor variables selected in our models, although it was almost double as frequent among patients with PJI than among those without (data not shown).
-This is in disagreement with numerous observational studies describing an increased risk of developing PJI after both THA or total knee arthroplasty,8,12,40 and diabetes is also found among the risk factors in previously developed risk calculators.20,41,50 On the other hand, diabetes is not consistently found to be associated with the risk of surgical site infection or PJI after THA surgery.44 Peri-operative hyperglycemia is a predictor of PJI after total joint replacement of the hip or knee, and information on laboratory parameters such as morning blood glucose or HBA1c could have improved the predictive power of our models, but we had no access to such information.51,52 In analogy, low preoperative hemoglobin is associated with the risk of developing surgical site infection,11 but although we had access to the ICD codes defining the presence of anemia, we had no information on actual laboratory findings.
-Use of TNF-a blockers may be associated with the risk of developing PJI.53,54 Similarly, intra-articular steroid application may enhance this risk,55 but injections given by physicians would not necessarily be identifiable within a Swedish registry setting.
+This is in disagreement with numerous observational studies describing an increased risk of developing PJI after both THA or total knee arthroplasty,8,12,40 and diabetes is also found among the risk factors in previously developed risk calculators.20,41,50 On the other hand, diabetes is not consistently found to be associated with the risk of surgical site infection or PJI after THA surgery.44 Peri-operative hyperglycaemia is a predictor of PJI after total joint replacement of the hip or knee, and information on laboratory parameters such as morning blood glucose or HBA1c could have improved the predictive power of our models, but we had no access to such information.51,52 In analogy, low preoperative haemoglobin is associated with the risk of developing surgical site infection,11 but although we had access to the ICD codes defining the presence of anaemia, we had no information on actual laboratory findings.
+Use of subcutaneously applied Tumour Necrosis Factor-alpha blockers may be associated with the risk of developing PJI,53,54 and intra-articular steroid application may also enhance this risk,55 but injections given by physicians would not necessarily be identifiable within a Swedish registry setting.
 Operating times, or, in the case of knee surgery, tourniquet times, are associated with the risk of PJI after hip or knee joint replacement,12,56 and procedure time is one of the risk factors in the Mayo PJI risk score,14 but we had no information on this potentially important parameter.

 The proportion of explained variation (Negelkerke’s R2 = 4.72) was low.
 The question of what other variables might be needed to further refine prediction models remains open, but information that is notoriously difficult to obtain within the setting of large register studies, such as smoking status, might be of value.

-Taken together, the inclusion of some or all of the variables mentioned above – unfortunately unavailable to us – might improve the predictive power of PJI risk assessment models.
+In addition, a potential underlying susceptibility to PJI—as has been described for patients with osteomyelitis—could be a factor of considerable influence on the outcome, but information on single nucleotide polymorphisms in genes that have been associated with musculoskeletal infections was unavailable to us.
+Such shortcomings could be addressed by future genome-wide association studies.

 Conclusion

-Our results indicate that the risk of PJI after THA can be pre-operatively assessed by a parsimonious prediction model.
+Our results indicate that the risk of early PJI after THA can be pre-operatively assessed by a parsimonious prediction model.
 We hope that this model, with its accompanying web calculator, will facilitate shared decision-making between physicians and their patients in need of THA.

 Page break